Published On: Jul 25 2013 09:56:08 AM EDTUpdated On: Jul 30 2015 02:00:00 AM EDT

 During her time on "Friends," Cox branched out into movies, appearing in the high-profile horror movie franchise "Scream," as reporter Gale Weathers.
 She started dating her co-star David Arquette, with the two marrying between seasons five and six of "Friends" and Cox changing her name to Courteney Cox Arquette.

 After "Friends," Cox starred as Lucy Spiller, a cynical tabloid editor, in the FX drama "Dirt," on which she and Arquette served as executive producers.
 The show lasted two seasons before being canceled in 2008, while the couple split up in 2010 and eventually divorced in 2013.
-Since 2009, Cox has starred in the sitcom "Cougar Town," which started on ABC and then moved to TBS in early 2013.
+Between 2009 and 2015, Cox starred in the sitcom "Cougar Town," which started on ABC and then moved to TBS in early 2013.

 Lisa Kudrow played the eccentric Phoebe Buffay, an eccentric masseuse and self-taught musician who sang quirky songs such as "Smelly Cat."